 The most expensive pet by far is the Comic Con Cat.
-I have sold this one several times over for no less than $200 brand new in the box.
+I have sold this one several times over and make money on ebay selling these for hundreds of dollars.

 So, you may be asking why LPS toys sell for so much money.
 The answer is that Hasbro only releases so many of one particular pet.
-There are well over 3,000 different Littlest Pets now and that number grows what seems like daily.
+There are well over 3,000 different Littlest Pets now as of 2019 and that number grows almost daily.
 After they are gone in the stores, they are gone, and that is NOT guaranteeing you that you can find the one you want in your store.
 Littlest Pet Shop toys releases different ones to different parts of the states.
 In fact, there are a few rarer ones that have ONLY been released in the U.K. making them even harder to find.

 My Littlest Pet Shops are highly sought after.
 Kids of all ages and adults collect them.
 They have parties with them.
 They play with them day and night.
 They bring them to school.
 LPS life is very much a hot topic in the kid world.
 Anyone who’s anyone has them.

 Okay, so they are popular, but aren’t they just a fad?